toolleeo/cli-apps/README.md

 ## <a name="file-renamer"></a>File renamers

+Utilities to rename files and directories: address multiple items with one command, interactively edit the name within an editor, etc..

 * [Bren](https://www.byteptr.com/bren/) - Bren is a command line tool for GNU/Linux (and many others).
 It has support for GNU Guile scripting.
 Bren is simple, fast and it's written in C.
 * [F2](https://github.com/ayoisaiah/f2) - Cross-platform command-line tool for batch renaming files and directories quickly and safely.
 * [massren](https://github.com/laurent22/massren) - Easily rename multiple files using your text editor.